 An interesting tidbit is that, in order to prevent adding the DeadData component to dead enemy entities more than once, we check if the entity in question has the component already by means of a ComponentDataFromEntity<DeadData> array, which gets passed into the job via the GetComponentDataFromEntity method.

 What is even cooler here is that you could add a [BurstCompile] attribute to the EnemyHealthJob job and your code would be automatically compiled by the Burst compiler, which is a custom compiler built by Unity that accepts a high-performance-oriented subset of C# and makes use of auto-vectorization, optimized scheduling and better use of instruction-level parallelism to reduce data dependencies and stalls in the pipeline in the generated machine code.
 We cannot really use it in this particular job as of yet, because Burst still does not support jobs that use command buffers (unless you exclusively use them to destroy entities), but we will get there at some point in the near future.

 I cannot stress enough how game-changing the whole approach to game development with Unity’s ECS, job system and Burst is.
 Attaining C++-like levels of performance (with the potential to do even better) without going through the pain of actually using the language?
 Writing highly-performant code while actually enjoying it at the same time?
 Well, sign me up!

 You can find the complete, updated Survival Shooter project in this GitHub repository.
-The project requires Unity 2018.3.0f2 and the ECS-specific code lives in the ECS folder.
+The project requires Unity 2019.1.0 (currently in beta) and the ECS-specific code lives in the ECS folder.